Retrieval policies¶

 Modules: zettelforge.intent_classifier, zettelforge.vector_retriever, zettelforge.graph_retriever, zettelforge.blended_retriever

-Intent Types¶
+Intent types¶

 from zettelforge.intent_classifier import QueryIntent